center-for-threat-informed-defense/sightings_ecosystem/docs/top-15-techniques.rst

 Most T1003 sightings were received during 2022 and dropped off in 2023.
 This could be due to random statistical noise in the data, or attackers using this technique less in the wild.
-Most sightings occurred on Windows-based systems and user level privileges.
+Most sightings occurred on Windows-based systems and used user level privileges.
 Only a small sub-set contained location and sector information, with most sightings occurring in the US.
 Notably, T1003 deviated from overall trends on the data, with AgentTesla as the most frequently seen software and Information as the most frequently